ElectricGuitarInnovationLab/NeuralAmpModelerPlugin/README.md

 # Puke Amp

-**Puke Amp** is an open-source guitar amplifier modeling plugin and asset library developed by the RATLab and adapted from the excellent [Neural Amp Modeler](https://github.com/sdatkinson/neural-amp-modeler) project by Steven Atkinson.
+**Puke Amp** is an open-source guitar amplifier modeling plugin and asset library developed by [the RATLab](http://theratlab.org) as part of [Puke Studio](http://puke.studio) and adapted from the excellent [Neural Amp Modeler](https://github.com/sdatkinson/neural-amp-modeler) project by Steven Atkinson.

 This repository contains: